bjensen91/AutoTask-Slackbot/README.md

     F) The color of the attatchment corresponds to the priority of the ticket: Blue = low, Green = medium, Orange = high,       Red = Critical

 2) priority.py
-Change the priority of a ticket form slack. to use, call your bot, type priority, followed by what level of priority. @<yourbotsname> priotiry <low> <medium> <high> <critical>
+Change the priority of a ticket form slack. to use, call your bot, type priority, followed by what level of priority. @'yourbotsname' priotiry low or medium or high or critical

 3) assign.py
-Assign a ticket to an autotask resource via First and Last name. to use, call your bot, type assign, folled by the first and last name of the autotask resource. @<yourbotsname> assign <Fisrtname> <Lastname>
+Assign a ticket to an autotask resource via First and Last name. to use, call your bot, type assign, folled by the first and last name of the autotask resource. @'yourbotsname' assign Fisrtname Lastname

 ----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------The scripts below will need more modification to work for you, all information needed to allow these scripts to funciton will be clearly documented in the script its self.

 4)notation.py
 add notes to a ticket from slack.
-To use, call your bot, enter the ticketnumber, then whatever you enter in quotes after that will be added to a note on that ticket. @<yourbotsname> <TicketNumber> "Whatever in quotes goes in the notes"
+To use, call your bot, enter the ticketnumber, then whatever you enter in quotes after that will be added to a note on that ticket. @'yourbotsname' TicketNumber "Whatever in quotes goes in the notes"

 5)phone_search.py
 Search AutoTask for Companies or Contacts via phone-number.
-To use, call your bot, type search, then enter a 10 digit phone number (do not use special characters). @<yourbotsname> search 11122233333
+To use, call your bot, type search, then enter a 10 digit phone number (do not use special characters). @'yourbotsname' search 11122233333

 6)queue.py
 change a ticket to another Autotask Queue.
-To use, call your bot, type queue, then type the desired queue. @<yourbotsname> queue <yourautotaskqueue>
+To use, call your bot, type queue, then type the desired queue. @'yourbotsname' queue yourautotaskqueue

 7)status.py
 change the status of a ticket via slack.
-To use, call your bot, type status, then type the desired status. @<yourbotsname> status <desired autotask status>
+To use, call your bot, type status, then type the desired status. @'yourbotsname' status desired-autotask-status

 8)help.py
 define what your bot can do and how to call its functions.